aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 * Create a `frontend/reducers/selectors.js` file.
-* Define and export a function, `selectAllPokemon(state)`, which accepts the application state as an argument and exports an array of all the pokémon objects.
+* Define and export a function, `selectAllPokemon(state)`, which accepts the application state as an argument and exports an array of all the pokemon objects.
 Use [lodash's values][lodash-values] method.

 **Test your selector in the browser**.
 You should should be able to do the following: